GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ## Trigger Input Data

-For the trigger mechanism to work properly we currently use different datasets: data that we assume to be fixed in the near term, and variable data which describe the datasets that will be checked for triggering on a regular basis depending on the occurrence of anticipated cyclone events.
+For the trigger mechanism to work properly we currently use different datasets: data that we assume to be static in the near term, and variable data which describe the datasets that will be checked for triggering on a regular basis depending on the occurrence of anticipated cyclone events.

 ### Fixed Data